-The Council has a statutory obligation, under The Local Government Act 2003 to approve and publish its Treasury Management Strategy and to have regard to statutory and relevant professional guidance such as the CPFA Treasury Management and Prudential Codes..
+The Council has a statutory obligation, under The Local Government Act 2003 to approve and publish its Treasury Management Strategy.
+The Council has a statutory obligation to have regard to the Treasury Management and Prudential Codes

 8. Other considerations

 Not applicable.